Skip to content

 8. Spectacular hotels

 After a long day of sightseeing, mingling, and getting happily lost in the bazaars, it’s time to come back and unwind in your room.
 Thankfully, Morocco is bursting with gorgeous traditional riads, ancient castles converted into boutique hotels, and even luxury desert camps for the ultimate glamping experience.
+Travelers can spend their nights in these unique accommodations, and choosing a riad or guesthouse can help save money compared to larger hotels.
+Some options are perfect when we’re traveling with a larger group, offering spacious rooms and communal areas.

 First, let’s start off with a riad: these are traditional Moroccan houses that have been turned into hotels or guest houses.
 There are even some riads that still house several generations of Moroccan families!
 Typical riads are tall buildings with private rooms and a common corridor that empties out into a stunning courtyard.
 In upscale riads, there are even pools, communal areas, and tea terraces!